mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ---------

-Since the API may be expanded in the future with additional calls and states, all update modules should simply print nothing and return zero if it is invoked with an unknown first argument.
+Since the API may be expanded in the future with additional calls and states, all update modules should simply print nothing and return zero if they are invoked with an unknown first argument.

 For all the states, the update module is called once for each state that occurs, with the working directory set to the directory where the File API resides.
 It